-Tax time can be stressful for not-for-profit organizations in Canada, especially when the filing requirements are not well understood within the organization.
+Tax time can be stressful for Non-Profit organizations in Canada, especially when the filing requirements are not well understood within the organization.
 Even though not-for-profits don’t pay income tax, the requirement to file a tax return has been in place since 1993, and penalties exist for late filing.
-Organizations that may be filing their returns for the first time can set themselves up for success by having a clear idea of the not-for-profit tax requirements set out in this article.
+Organizations that may be filing their returns for the first time can set themselves up for success by having a clear idea of the non-profit tax requirements set out in this article.

 Understanding the Income Tax Act